eyalh15/terns-project/README.md

 In this section, we describe the code parts that facilitate to map the camera positions into real-world coordinates.

 ### Fetch camera positions PTZ parameters
 We use Python script (get_camera_ptz.py) to fetch the preset position PTZ parameters (zoom, pitch, and yaw) of the camera.
-It uses Dahua camera external API to fetch details.
+The script should be executed while the scan is triggered and uses Dahua camera external API to fetch details.

 #### Script usage
 1. Navigate to the RealCoordinatesCalculator directory.